Adamo-97/Move-out-app/README.md

 ---

-By following these steps, you will have the **MoveOUT** project built correctly and running in your development environment.
-You can now proceed with testing and working on the application.

 ### Test

 The **MoveOUT** project does not include automated unit or integration tests at this time.
 Instead, debugging and testing are performed manually through the console during development.
 Here’s how you can monitor and manually test the application: